Category Ranking

-Background: Management of IPMNs is rooted in uncertainty with current guidelines failing to incorporate patients' preferences and values.
+Background: Management of IPMNs is rooted in uncertainty with guidelines failing to incorporate patients' preferences.

-Methods: A representative sample of participants aged 40-70 were recruited to evaluate a clinical vignette where they were given the option to undergo surveillance or surgical resection of their IPMN.
-Their preferred role in the decision-making process for the vignette was evaluated using the Control Preference Scale.
-The relationship between control preference and variables including cancer anxiety, health literacy, and education level was analyzed.
+Materials And Methods: A representative sample of participants evaluated a clinical vignette with the option to undergo surgery or surveillance for their IPMN.
+Their preferred role in decision-making was evaluated using the Control Preference Scale.
+The relationship between control preference and demographic/psychosocial variables was analyzed.

 Results: Of the 520 participants in the study, most preferred an active role (65%), followed by shared (29%), and passive roles (6%) in the decision-making process.
-Lower health literacy was significantly associated with a more passive control preference (p = 0.003).
-Non-active preference was significantly associated with Latino race compared to White race (odds ratio = 0.52, p = 0.009) in multivariate analysis.
+Lower health literacy was significantly associated with more passive control preference ( P = 0.003).
+Non-active preference was significantly associated with Latino race compared to White race (odds ratio = 0.52, P = 0.009).
 We found no significant association between control preference and education level or cancer anxiety.

 Download full-text PDF